Business Analytics MS

 Capstone Course:

-All students in the Business Analytics MS program participate in a capstone experience that is designed to integrate “real world” problems into the curriculum.
-In general, a sponsoring corporation provides a problem and real data, and students divide into teams to work on the problem.
+All students in the Business Analytics MS program participate in a capstone experience that is designed to integrate real-world problems into the curriculum.
+Students may choose between BA 5685 Internship or Externship in Business and STAT 5651 Capstone in Analytics.
+For STAT 5651, a sponsoring corporation provides a problem and real data, and students divide into teams to work on the problem.
 At the end of the term, the top several groups as judged by professors present to the program's advisory board and other corporate judges.

 Contacts